 Germany’s largest DIY store, ‘toom Baumarkt DIY,’ pulled Roundup from its stores after the WHO’s announcement.

 Last year, Italy’s Ministry of Health banned the use of glyphosate in public places, including:

 …parks, gardens, and courtyards, the edges of roads and railways, urban areas, sports fields and recreational areas, playgrounds and green areas within the school buildings, and areas adjacent to health facilities. — Food Democracy Now!

 If these and other countries have acted to protect their citizens from a chemical that allegedly causes cancer, shouldn’t the United States do the same?

-So for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is used.
+So for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is and isn’t used.
 According to the LA Times, several schools districts in Southern California including Burbank, Irvine and Glendale have already banned the use of Roundup from their campuses.

 What You Can Do